 Rationale: Prohibiting the use of lethal devices such as gaffs to land and release striped bass is a valuable, common-sense step to reduce release mortality that has already been adopted by some conservation-minded states.
-Numerous non-lethal alternatives (rubber-mesh nets, swiveling lipgrippers) exist on the market that enable both efficient landing and safe release are widely available.
+Numerous non-lethal alternatives (e.g., rubber-mesh nets and swiveling lip-grippers) that enable both efficient landing and safe release are widely available on the market.